sigmaSd/deno-gtk-py/README.md

 ## Tips

-- The `DenoGLibEventLoop` is the recommended way to run GTK apps.
-It integrates GLib's event loop with Deno's, allowing `setTimeout`, `fetch`, and other Deno APIs to work normally alongside your GTK UI.
+- The `JSGLibEventLoop` is the recommended way to run GTK apps.
+It integrates GLib's event loop with Javascript, allowing `setTimeout`, `fetch`, and other APIs to work normally alongside your GTK UI.
-- **Alternative**: Use `app.run(Deno.args)` for the traditional blocking GTK event loop.
-Note that Deno APIs like `setTimeout` won't work in this mode.
+- **Alternative**: Use `app.run()` for the traditional blocking GTK event loop.
+  Note that javascript APIs like `setTimeout` won't work in this mode.
 You'll need to use GLib primitives like `GLib.timeout_add` instead.
 - For running async subprocesses, check out `Gio.Subprocess`

 ## Random apps made with it